Previous academic achievement

 - We have no minimum GCSE requirements.
 However, we do look at the number of A* you've achieved at GCSE (where applicable) as part of your overall academic achievement on your UCAS form.

-- It depends why you are not predicted an A* in Maths and Further Maths.
+- It depends why you are not predicted to meet our offer.
 If your teachers feel that achieving an A* in Maths and/or Further Maths is unachievable for you, then it's likely Maths at Oxford is not the right course for you (though you can try doing past MAT papers to check).
 If your school has a policy of not predicting students A*, then you should consider applying.
 Again, try doing past MAT papers to check how you compare to other applicants.
 If you are not predicted an A in your third subject it's worthwhile talking to your teachers about why they haven't predicted you an A - if after that you think you are capable of achieving our offer you should consider applying.

 Admissions and MAT